A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 May 2017 – July 2020

-- Worked with store managers to execute promotional window displays and visual campaigns for new product launches.
+- Worked closely with store managers to roll out window displays and launch campaigns for new products.

-- Coordinated seasonal transitions by integrating the latest fashion trends into window displays and floor sets.
+- Ran seasonal transitions, weaving the latest trends into windows and floor displays.

 Skills